SteveLeviathan/WikiPlaces-iOS/README.md

 ### Deep linking

-The app supports a deep link to the Wikipedia iOS app.
+The app supports a deep link to the Wikipedia iOS app, into the Places screen.
 It takes these parameters:
 - name
 - latitude
 - longitude